alexjamesmalcolm/columbus-2018-spring/bash-commands.md

 Change directory to a directory that is inside the same one you are | cd [directory name] Go back a directory | cd ..
 Go back to the root directory | cd
+Selects previous commands | up arrow key
+Returns to a more recent command | down arrow key

 ## Git commands
 task | command